chinalwb/Android-Rich-text-Editor/README.md

 I published [colorpicker](https://github.com/chinalwb/SimpleColorPicker) and [emojipicker](https://github.com/chinalwb/SimpleEmojiPicker) as standalone components so they can be reused in other projects easily.

+*I didn't stop this project, I am just working on other most important things to myself, I probably could not be able to fix your issues or enchements but I will provide my suggest if I could or just check in the fix to master.
+I will make it more stable and usable and with more features, I have plan but sorry I have no time schedule for now, welcome form and join me*

 This is implemented by Java

  ![image](https://github.com/chinalwb/are/blob/master/ARE/demo/are_demo.gif)